ONSdigital/sdg_data_updates/CONTRIBUTING.md

   > Name the branch with the indicator number
   > Starting Revision should be set to Tracking Branch > main
   > Create
+3) Create a new folder for the indicator, using the indicator name (x-x-x) as the folder name (use dashes to separate numbers)
-3) You are now ready to start writing your indicator update automation
+3) Start writing your indicator update automation
+4) Make regular commits to Github, so that others can pick up your changes, and so you can roll back to an earlier version if it all starts to go pear-shaped.
+In Git GUI:
+  > Make sure you are in the right branch by looking at Current branch (in the top left of the window just below the menu bar).
+If current branch is not correct, go to Branch > Checkout
+  > Click Rescan to pickup any changes
+  > Changed files are displayed in the Unstaged changes panel.
+You can click on these to see details.
+  > To move them down into the Staged changes panel click on the file icon to the left of the filename inthe Unstaged changes panel
+  > Write a meaningful commit message.
+The first line is the title - keep this quite short.
+Hit enter twice then enter further details e.g. was it a bug fix/ progress on a certain aspect of the code?
+  > Commit
+  > Push (make sure you are pushing to the right branch)

 ## Working on an existing code ##
 If you want to make changes to an existing automation, unless it is a cosmetic change e.g. to the readme, please create a new branch for your changes.
-1) Follow the steps for setting up a new indicator automation, but change the Starting Revision to the relevant branch.
+1) Follow steps 1 and 2 for setting up a new indicator automation, but change the Starting Revision to the relevant branch.
 This may either be 'main' or a branch that has not yet been merged with 'main'.
 If you are not sure, check with whoever is currently working on that branch.
 Name your new branch something informative (e.g. 3-2-2-add_sex_data).
 **Remember to fetch from origin and create from the Tracking Branch**
 2) Once you have made your changes, merge your branch with the branch it was created from using a pull request.
     > Pull requests > New pull request